Hauraki Gulf: Islands

 In the west of the gulf lie a string of islands guarding the mouth of the Waitematā Harbour, one of Auckland's two harbours.
 These include Ponui Island, Waiheke Island, Tiritiri Matangi and the iconic dome of Rangitoto Island (a dormant volcano), which is connected to the much older Motutapu Island by a causeway.
-The islands are separated from the mainland by the Tamaki Strait and Rangitoto Channel.
+The islands are separated from the mainland by the Tāmaki Strait and Rangitoto Channel.

-Other islands in the gulf include Browns Island, Motuihe Island, Pakihi Island, Pakatoa Island, Rakino Island, and Rotoroa Island in the inner gulf, around Waiheke and Rangitoto; Tarahiki Island just east of Waiheke; Motukawao Islands and Whanganui Island in the lee of the Coromandel Peninsula; and Channel Island in the outer gulf.
+Other islands in the gulf include Browns Island, Motuihe Island, Pakihi Island, Pakatoa Island, Rākino Island, and Rotoroa Island in the inner gulf, around Waiheke and Rangitoto; Tarahiki Island just east of Waiheke; Motukawao Islands and Whanganui Island in the lee of the Coromandel Peninsula; and Channel Island in the outer gulf.

-In March 2020, a small excavation was carried out in a large coastal midden on Otata Island.
-In January 2018, huge swells in the Hauraki Gulf caused widespread damage to its coastal areas and in only a few hours, the coastline or Otata had been reduced by up to 5 meters, exposing the midden.
+In March 2020, a small excavation was carried out in a large coastal midden on Ōtata Island.
+In January 2018, huge swells in the Hauraki Gulf caused widespread damage to its coastal areas and in only a few hours, the coastline of Ōtata had been reduced by up to 5 meters, exposing the midden.
 The aim of the excavation was to record this information before it is lost to erosion and was carried out in partnership with Ngāi Tai ki Tāmaki, the landowners.
 An understanding the changing marine environment around the island will also form part of the work.